hamlet-io/docker-hamlet/README.md

 #### ```hamletio/hamlet:<version>```

-This is the standard debian buster based image with Hamlet Deploy installed and preconfigured.

-#### ```hamletio/hamlet:<version>-builder```

-This image is used of building application code as part of a Hamlet Deploy build process.
-It should contain the required OS software packages to build and test application code
+This is our base docker image which includes all the requiremets for running hamlet and basic build tooling.
+This image can be used as a general purpose CI image
+The image also includes common application runtimes for application builds

+- python (pyenv for version management)
+- node (nodenv for version management)
+- ruby (rbenv for version management)

 #### ```hamletio/hamlet:<version>-builder-meteor```